What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Spending quality time with friends and family is one of our favorite things to do.
 And last month we took a weekend trip to NYC, to visit friends whom we hadn’t seen in a while.

-We stayed with an awesome couple that is getting inspired with the prospects of our early retirement plan.
-And we’re secretly hoping that they’ll join us on the FIRE journey, so that we have more friends to travel with for long periods of time in early retirement. 😉
+We stayed with an awesome couple that is getting inspired by the prospects of our early retirement plan.
+And we’re secretly hoping that they’ll join us on the FIRE journey so that we have more friends to travel with for long periods of time in early retirement. 😉

 Although it was a very short trip, we had time to exchange ideas, eat delicious home-cooked meals, watch an improv comedy show and even dine al fresco.
-We had so much fun in so little time that I can only imagine doing these quality trips for a longer period of time.
+We had so much fun in so little time that I can only imagine how much fun doing these quality trips for a longer period of time will feel like.
 It’s definitely something to look forward to in retirement.